tryoxiss/bonfire-web-client/README.md

 This repository contains the server implementation, complete with a web client.
 It should be fully functional on its own if you follow our set up guide in our docs!

 We will likely also create alternate repositories for offical iOS, Android, Windows, MacOS and Linux clients in the future.
+We have a seperate repostiroy for our website, which currently is just documentation.

 ## Why not XMPP?